mozilla/addons-server/docs/topics/api/addons.rst

     :>json int current_version.id: The id for that version.
     :>json string current_version.reviewed: The date that version was reviewed at.
     :>json string current_version.version: The version number string for that version.
+    :>json string current_version.edit_url: The URL to the developer edit page for this version.
     :>json array current_version.files: Array holding information about the files for that version.
     :>json int current_version.files[].id: The id for a file.
     :>json string current_version.files[].created: The creation date for a file.